bjpop/rover/README.txt

       Name of the output VCF file created by Rover.
 This file contains the variants called by the program.

-   --percentthresh N
+   --proportionthresh N

       Optional.
-Defaults to 5.0 percent.
+Defaults to 5.0.

-      Only keep variants which appear in this percentage of the read pairs for a given target region, and bin otherwise.
+      Only keep variants which appear in this proportion of the read pairs for a given target region, and bin otherwise.
 A variant must appear in both reads of a pair to be counted.
-The percentage is calculated as
+The proportion is calculated as
       follows:

           N = number of pairs containing this variant in both reads T = number of read pairs overlapping the target region

-          percentage = N/T * 100
+          proportion = N/T

-      Note: variants must pass BOTH the percentthresh and absthresh thresholds to be kept.
+      Note: variants must pass BOTH the proportionthresh and absthresh thresholds to be kept.
 If they fail either test then they are binned.

       That is to say:

-          if (N/T) * 100 >= percentthresh and N >= absthresh:
+          if (N/T) * 100 >= proportionthresh and N >= absthresh:
               keep the variant
           else:
               bin the variant